sixP-NaraKa/chatty/README.md

 chatty uses the database tables mentioned in the [schema.prisma](https://github.com/sixP-NaraKa/chatty/blob/main/backend/prisma/schema.prisma) file.

-The schema leaves quite a bit to be desired (:D), but it functions as needed for this POC.
+The schema leaves quite a bit to be desired (:D), but it functions as needed.

 ## Screenshots